scylladb/cpp-rust-driver/docs/source/topics/scylladb_specific/README.md

 ### "Advanced" shard-awareness

-Since Scylla 4.3 however, drivers can use a new, more powerful method of establishing per-shard connection pools.
+Since ScyllaDB 4.3 however, drivers can use a new, more powerful method of establishing per-shard connection pools.
 This is the recommended usage pattern, commonly referred to as "advanced" shard-awareness.
-The idea behind it is that Scylla listens for CQL connections on an additional port, by default 19042.
+The idea behind it is that ScyllaDB listens for CQL connections on an additional port, by default 19042.
 Connections incoming to that port, are being routed to the shard determined by *client-side (ephemeral) port number*.
 Precisely, if a client socket has local port number `P` then that connection lands on shard `P % shard_count`.
 The